Code-Institute-Submissions/poetry_cloud/README.md

 ### **User Stories**

 1. As a poet, I want to document my work so that I can be organised and have each item readily available.
-(Profile page with a list of my poems.
-Search feature on home page to find poems)
 2. As a poet, I want to add/store my poems so that I can more easily manage them in the future.
-(Add poem form, Edit poem form, view all in in profile or home page, edit and delete poems from profile or home page.)
+3. As a poet, I want to be able to edit and delete existing poems so that I can improve and update my collection.
-3. As a poet, I want to be able to add new poems to existing types such as Haiku or Sonnet so that I can build a body of work.
-(Easily add a new poem to an existing poetry type with add poem form)
+4. As a poet, I want to be able to add new poems to existing types such as Haiku or Sonnet so that I can build a body of work.
-4. As a poet, I want to be able to view all of my poems in one place so that it’s easy to see and manage my work.
-(Profile page)
+5. As a poet, I want to be able to view all of my poems in one place so that it’s easy to see and manage my work.
-5. As a poet, I want to be able to find a particular poem in my collection so that I can view, edit or delete it.
-(Search function on home page)
+6. As a poet, I want to be able to find a particular poem in my collection so that I can view, edit or delete it.
-6. As a poet, I want to be able to submit the title and text of my poems, so that I can add them to my collection and identify them later.
-(Text area on add poem form)
+7. As a poet, I want to be able to submit the title and text of my poems, so that I can add them to my collection and identify them later.
-7. As a poetry fan, I want to be able to submit poems by well known authors, so that I can store my favourites and share with the community.
-(Text area on form to add any poem text.
-Name of author/submitted by clearly shown in listing)
+8. As a poetry fan, I want to be able to submit poems by well known authors, so that I can store my favourites and share with the community.
-8. As a poet I want to be able to share my poems online with the poetry community and see the work of my fellow poets.
-(Poems auto display on home page and return specific search results via search function.
-Social links to share from.)
+9. As a poet I want to be able to share my poems online with the poetry community and see the work of my fellow poets.
-9. As an administrator of the site, I want to be able to add, read, update and delete poetry types so that I can provide the best experience for the user.
-(Manage Types page only avaiable to admin)
+10. As an administrator of the site, I want to be able to add, read, update and delete poetry types so that I can provide the best experience for the user.

 Further information and screenshots showing how this project meets the user's needs can be